sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>The moral flabbiness born of the exclusive worship of the Bitch-Goddess success.</h3 quote>
+<h3 quote align='center'>Good judgment comes from experience, and a lot of that comes from bad judgment.</h3 quote>

 ---